Original Oil Paint Monoprints

 It’s a simple technique used by artist Paul Klee, where a sheet of paper spread evenly with oil paint is placed face-down onto a surface.
 Marks made on the paper are then transferred to the surface.

-This gallery shows my first attempts, (including messy smudges!) and how I’m continuing to perfect the technique as I practice.
+This gallery shows my first attempts, (including messy smudges!) and how I’m continuing to perfect the technique in my print work and use in combination with mixed media for my expressionist paintings.

 The vintage typewriter holds great significance for me.